 Loma Linda is a small affluent city about an hour East of Los Angeles in San Bernardino County.
 It is home to one of the largest Seventh Day Adventists populations in the whole world.
 Nearly 70% of Loma Linda’s population are Seventh Day Adventists.

-The city is a vegetarian’s paradise.
+In short, the city is a vegetarian’s paradise.
 The largest supermarket doesn’t sell meat.
 Most cafes have vegetarian menus.
-And even the local McDonalds which was only recently built—and hotly contested—offers veggie burgers.
+And even the local Mcdonald’s which was only recently built—and hotly contested—offers veggie burgers.
 (1)

 What’s a Seventh Day Adventist?

 Seventh Day Adventists adhere to a strict pesco-vegetarian diet.
-That means their diet is plant-based with little to no meat, with the exception of fish.
-Adventists tend to be happy, care-free, and down-to-earth people.
+This means their diet is plant-based with little to no meat, with the exception of fish.
+Adventists tend to be happy, carefree, and down-to-earth people.

 The Adventist Diet

 The positive benefits of Seventh Day Adventism may be beneficial for GERD sufferers.
 It turns out, that an Adventist diet is very similar to the Mediterranean diet, which as I covered before, may help reduce GERD symptoms.
 What’s also interesting about Adventists is they have very low rates of esophageal cancer.
-Esophageal cancer is a big fear for many GERD sufferers.
+And as you may already know, esophageal cancer is a big fear for many GERD sufferers.
 (6) (7)

-Adventists base their diet on the scripture verse, Genesis 1:2 found in the Bible, where God says:
+Adventists base their diet on the Old Testament verse found in Genesis 1:2:

 “I give you every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
 They will be yours for food.
 And to all the beasts of the earth and all the birds in the sky and all the creatures that move along the ground—everything that has the breath of life in it—I give every green plant for food.”
 And it was so.

-So basically, Adam and Eve ate a plant-based diet—no meat.
-For Adventists, foods like shellfish, pork, and reindeer listed unclean in the Bible, are prohibited.
+So basically, plant-based—no meat.
+For Adventists, foods like shellfish, pork, and reindeer are prohibited.
 Water is promoted over alcohol and smoking is out of the question.

-Let’s take a look at the top healthy foods/drinks that Adventists include in their diet.
+Let’s take a look at the top healthy foods and drinks that Adventists include in their diet.

 Beans are the main protein source for Adventists and are packed with nutrients.
 A cup of beans contains protein, zinc, iron, potassium, folate, and fiber.
 Plenty of studies have shown that beans can actually reduce your risk for cancer.
 (8) (9)

 Oatmeal is an Adventist centenarian favorite.
-It makes a great breakfast food as it is nutrient dense and contains good fats, protein, iron, B vitamins, and complex carbohydrates.
+It makes a great breakfast as it is nutrient-dense and contains good fats, protein, iron, B vitamins, and complex carbohydrates.

 Several studies have suggested that oatmeal consumption lowers blood pressure, reduces inflammation, and is even good for the liver.